1996 New Zealand general election: Changes mid-term

 In the 1993 election, the National Party and the Labour Party had won 50 and 45 seats, respectively.
 The Alliance and the New Zealand First party had each won two seats.
 In the approach to MMP, however, there had been considerable rearrangement in parliament, with three new parties being established.
 As such, the situation just before the 1996 election was markedly different from the situation that had been established at the 1993 election.

 Electoral redistribution

 The 1996 election was notable for the significant change of electorate boundaries, based on the provisions of the Electoral Act 1993.
 Because of the introduction of the MMP electoral system, the number of electorates had to be reduced, leading to significant changes.
-Under MMP, there would be only 65 district members, down by 34 from the number elected in the 1993 election.
+Under MMP, there would be only 65 district members (including five Maori members), down by 34 from the number elected in the 1993 election.
+The previous 95 non-Maori electorates had to be redrawn into just 60 new electorates.
+The Maori electorates were redrawn too, due to an increase of one overall.

 Many electorates were abolished, with their territories being incorporated into completely new electoral districts.
 More than half of the electorates contested in 1996 were newly constituted, and most of the remainder had seen significant boundary changes.
 Wanganui was renamed as Whanganui.
 In total, 73 electorates were abolished, 29 electorates were newly created, and 10 electorates were recreated, giving a net loss of 34 electorates.
+The North Island went from about 65 districts to only 44 in the redistribution.